 Reduce your carbon footprint by using products that use less energy, like rechargeable batteries, energy-efficient light bulbs, energy-efficient windows and more.
 Learn more about ENERGY STAR® Qualified Products opens in new window.

 Reuse your electronics.
 Before you replace your laptop, cordless tool or cell phone, have it tested.
 When your device starts performing slowly, no longer holds a charge or is getting old, you assume it no longer works.
-Often times, you simply need a new battery.
-Every Batteries Plus Store is equipped with an on-site tech center powered by a battery professional capable of testing, rebuilding, assembling and installing new batteries to replace worn out battery packs.
+Often times, you simply need a cell phone battery replacement.
+Likewise, you can repair your damaged cell phone, saving you money and avoiding the need for an unnecessary replacement.
+Your local Batteries Plus Store offers fast, professional cell phone repair service for all major manufacturers, including Apple iPhone, Samsung Galaxy, Google, Motorola and more.
+Plus, each of our stores is equipped with an on-site tech center powered by a battery professional capable of testing, rebuilding, assembling and installing new batteries to replace worn out battery packs.

 Why Recycle Batteries & Light Bulbs?